Changing to F-1 Student Status in the U.S.

 Before You Begin

 We strongly discourage changing status in the U.S.

-To avoid problems created by the very long processing time, we recommend that you travel abroad, apply for an entry visa, and return to the U.S. in F-1 status.
+We strongly recommend that you travel abroad, apply for an F-1 entry visa, and return to the U.S. in F-1 status.

 - It takes a very long time to be processed by the USCIS, sometimes more than a year!
 There is no mechanism for expediting the application.

 You must also be able to extend and maintain your current status or find a way to obtain another status all the way up to the date that is 30 days before your program start date (“bridge the gap”) while the application is pending.
 This requires a new I-539 application and fee.
 You must remain eligible for F-1 status at the time the application would be approved.
 If you are not eligible to extend your current status, a change to B-2 visitor status is problematic because study is not allowed in B-2 status.